-Despite being a land-locked city, Mexico City is truly becoming a popular tourist destination for travellers all over the world.
-While this historic city has many attractions to explore the events in the city and the holidays and festivals are what make the travel more authentic.
-Know how people celebrate the National holidays in Mexico City, and prepare to learn and enjoy!
+Despite being a land-locked city, Mexico City is truly becoming a popular tourist destination.
+While this historic city has many attractions to explore.
+Know how people celebrate the National holidays in Mexico City, learn and enjoy!

 Diez y Seis (September 16th)

-Diez y Seis is Mexico’s Independence Day and is celebrated with great pomp and splendour every year on September 16th.
+Diez y Seis is Mexico’s Independence Day and is celebrated with great pomp and splendour.
 Locals gather at the Mexico City main square and listen intently to the annual speech given by the Mayor to honour the sacrifices of many.
 Aside from the military parades, there are fireworks, music and food to explore as well!

 Dia de la Raza (October 14th)